To register for Challenger Division, the players parent or guardian will need to complete the online registration.

 The Cloverdale Ball Park is located at 17383 61A Avenue in Surrey.

 Cloverdale Minor is governed by boundaries that are set out by BC Minor.
-If you reside outside these boundaries then a release form will be required from your area's current catchment Association President and the CMBA President.
+If you reside outside these boundaries then a Player Release Form will be required from your area's current catchment Association President and the CMBA President.

 Cloverdale Minor Baseball's catchment area is now defined as: